rmscode/binary-garden/docs/hardware/dell-emc/powervault-me4/me4-firmware-updates.md

 In a dual-controller system, both controller modules should run the same firmware.

-### Prepare to update controller modules
+### Prepare to update the controller module(s)

-1. Download the appropriate firmware .zip file to your computer or network.
+1. [Download](https://www.dell.com/support/home/en-us/product-support/product/powervault-me4024/drivers) the appropriate firmware .zip file to your computer or network.
 2. Extract the firmware .bin file from the .zip file.
 3. If the storage system has a single controller, stop I/O to the storage system before you start the firmware update.